ArashRezaeinezhad9621/Autonomous-Robot-Navigation-with-ROS-and-SLAM/README.md

 At a high level, the robot performs three main tasks:

-Environment Mapping (SLAM): Generating a map of an unknown environment using LiDAR data.
+**Environment Mapping (SLAM)**: Generating a map of an unknown environment using LiDAR data.
-Localization: Estimating the robot’s position within the generated map using probabilistic methods.
+**Localization**: Estimating the robot’s position within the generated map using probabilistic methods.
-Autonomous Navigation: Planning and executing collision-free paths toward user-defined goals.
+**Autonomous Navigation**: Planning and executing collision-free paths toward user-defined goals.

 The system architecture consists of two main layers: